Sitecore/jss/docs/data/routes/docs/nextjs/data-fetching/data-services/en.md

 # Data Services Used by Next.js with JSS

-JSS Next.js applications support both forms of pre-rendering provided by Next.js:
+A Next.js-based JSS applications support both forms of pre-rendering provided by Next.js:

 * Static Site Generation (SSG)
 * Server-side Rendering (SSR).